Phala-Network/phala-bounty-tracker/applications/Phalanx.md

 - Decentralized AMM Exchange
 Solves the transaction fee problem by getting rid of market makers, but comes with high slippage costs, low liquidity, and order frontrunning

+The diagram below shows an example of a Buying Order treatment in Phalanx:

 ## Proposal Objective & Solutions:
  Using Smart-Contract confidentiality, and native HTTP requests from Smart-contracts enabled by the Phala blockchain, the phalanx project aims is  to deliver the following: